-A workshop can be a very powerful tool for collaboratively sharing information, generating new ideas, and/or aligning people on goals.
+A workshop or offsite can be a very powerful tool for collaboratively sharing information, generating new ideas, and/or aligning people on goals.
 One of the keys to running a successful workshop is having good facilitation that guides participants toward achieving the goals while nurturing an engaging environment.

-Workshops can deliver serious results, but there’s no reason the experience itself has to feel serious.
+Offsite meetings can deliver serious results, but there’s no reason the experience itself has to feel serious.
 As the facilitator, people look to you to set the tone.
 Smiling helps create a more open environment for getting the most out of your participants.

 Try to get everyone involved; actively invite them to join in.
 Be careful not to focus too much on any one or couple of participants or let them dominate the discussion, as the rest of group will be less interested in/discouraged from participating.